Do Go On - 206 - Dungeons and Dragons

 He co-founded it with his old friend Don Kay, who was there the first night they played with Gary's kids.

-the co-grad of the game to join.
+they didn't ask Dave Arneson, the co-operator of the game, to join.

-who would be too good at running a business.
+We didn't figure he was the kind of guy who would be too good at running a business.

 He made too many rules about sticks.

-Didn't know what to do., but if it was the inside
+Didn't know what it was doing, but if he was inside and they got on well,

-you know, he, yeah, he's strengths was he loved rules.
+he'd probably be like, you know, yeah, his strengths was he loved rules.

-He loved rules.
+He loved making rules.

 He's a genius.